isabella232/MCW-Template-Cloud-Workshop/Whiteboard design session/WDS trainer guide - Title xxx.md

 ## Step 1: Review the customer case study

--   Check in with your participants to introduce yourself as the trainer.
+- Check in with your table participants to introduce yourself as the trainer.

 - Ask, "What questions do you have about the customer case study?"

 - Briefly review the steps and timeframes of the whiteboard design session.

 - Ready, set, go!
-Let participants begin.
+Let the table participants begin.

 ## Step 2: Design a proof of concept solution

--   Check in with your teams to ensure that they are transitioning from step to step on time.
+- Check in with your tables to ensure that they are transitioning from step to step on time.

--   Provide feedback on their responses to the business needs and design.
+- Provide some feedback on their responses to the business needs and design.

   - Try asking questions first that will lead the participants to discover the answers on their own.

 - Provide feedback for their responses to the customer's objections.

   - Try asking questions first that will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution

--   Determine which groups will be paired together before Step 3 begins.
+- Determine which table will be paired with your table before Step 3 begins.

--   For the first round, assign one group as the presenting team and the other as the customer.
+- For the first round, assign one table as the presenting team and the other table as the customer.

 - Have the presenting team present their solution to the customer team.

   - Have the customer team provide one objection for the presenting team to respond to.

   - The presentation, objections, and feedback should take no longer than 15 minutes.

   - If needed, the trainer may also provide feedback.

 ## Wrap-up

--   Have participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.
+- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ##  Preferred target audience